Coherent Control of Quantum-Dot Spins with Cyclic Optical Transitions: Stimulated Raman Transitions in Faraday Configuration

-Fig.~\ref{fig2:cooling}(e,f) shows a summary of ESR measurements now taken as a function of probe Rabi frequency $\Omega$, for right-circular (e) and left-circular polarization (f).
-We observe a clear linear dependence on $\Omega$ of the ESR peak frequency $\omega_e = \omega_e^0 + \Delta \delta$, as expected from Eqn.\,\ref{eqn:light_shift}.
-Fitting $\omega_e$ as a function of $\Omega$ with two independent linear functions, we obtain $\Delta\delta/\Omega=17.2(6)$ and $\Delta\delta/\Omega=-7.4(5)$, corresponding to Rabi frequency imbalances of $\eta=34(1)$ and $\eta = 15(1)$, respectively, and an undriven resonance frequency $\omega_e^0 = 2.58(3)$\,GHz that agrees closely between the two linear fits (and is within one standard error of our CPT result in Fig.\,\ref{fig2:cooling}(b)).
-These values of $\eta$ deviate measurably from the idealized value derived from our measured optical cyclicity $\eta = \sqrt{\mathcal{C}} = 20.2(1)$, which implies some polarization and spatial mode mismatch between the Raman beams and the transition dipole moments of both spin-conserving and spin-flipping transitions (see Eqn.\,\ref{eqn:matched}).
-Equations~\ref{eqn:rabi_freq} and \ref{eqn:light_shift} tell us that the differential light shift is dominated by the spin-conserving transition Rabi frequency $\Omega_\downarrow$ ($\Omega_\uparrow$) for $\sigma_-$ ($\sigma_+$), whereas the two-photon Rabi frequency $\Omega$ is equally affected by the spin-conserving and spin-flipping contributions.
+Further evidence for this is provided by Fig.~\ref{fig2:cooling}(e,f), which shows a summary of ESR measurements now taken as a function of probe Rabi frequency $\Omega$, for right-circular (e) and left-circular polarization (f).
+We observe a clear linear dependence on $\Omega$ of the ESR peak frequency $\omega_e = \omega_e^0 - \Delta \delta$, as expected from Eqn.\,\ref{eqn:light_shift}.
+Fitting $\omega_e$ as a function of $\Omega$ with two independent linear functions, we obtain $\Delta\delta/\Omega=-17.2(6)$ and $\Delta\delta/\Omega=7.4(5)$, corresponding to Rabi frequency imbalances of $\eta^{-1}=34(1)$ and $\eta = 15(1)$, respectively, and an undriven resonance frequency $\omega_e^0 = 2.58(3)$\,GHz that agrees closely between the two linear fits (and is within one standard error of our CPT result in Fig.\,\ref{fig2:cooling}(b)).
+These values of $\eta$ deviate measurably from the idealized value derived from our measured optical cyclicity $\eta = \sqrt{\mathcal{C}} = 22(1)$.
+Equations~\ref{eqn:rabi_freq} and \ref{eqn:light_shift} tell us that the differential Stark shift is dominated by the spin-conserving transition Rabi frequency $\Omega_\downarrow$ ($\Omega_\uparrow$) for $\sigma_-$ ($\sigma_+$), whereas the two-photon Rabi frequency $\Omega$ is equally affected by the spin-conserving and spin-flipping contributions.
 The unequal response of the ESR frequency as a function of Rabi frequency between $\sigma_+$ and $\sigma_-$ polarizations thus reveals that the Raman beam coupling to the spin-flipping transition must differ significantly between the two polarization settings.
-A possible explanation is that minor alignment differences could result in a larger coupling to the $\pi_z$ component of the LH transition for $\sigma_-$, thus enhancing the Raman coupling $\Omega$ for this configuration.